-There are over 1,000 miles of sewer beneath the City's roadways.
-If the sewer pipes were laid end-to-end it would span the distance between Portland, Oregon and San Diego, California!
-Over 300 miles of San Francisco's sewers are 100+ years old.
+We own and operate about 1,900 miles of sewer mains and laterals right under the street.
+End to end, it would stretch from here to Colorado (and back) and over 300 miles are more than 100 years old!
 In the last few years, we have increased the routine replacement of the sewers from 4 to 15 miles per year.

 To ensure that San Francisco continues to have a reliable and seismically safe sewer system, we are moving forward with the Sewer System Improvement Program (SSIP).